Thursday, December 18, 2025

 Are students flourishing?

 There is not much question that higher education is experiencing a shake up in enrollment.
 My previous blog post on 2025-26 enrollment provides background with some ups and lots of downs for this year and years to come.
 The negativity that Trump and his appointees, particularly in the Education Department, have fostered has undermined confidence in U.S. higher education.
 However, most of the evidence is that students are still interested in pursuing degrees but the perceived return on investment varies by state and many other factors.
 Workforce placement of college graduates has declined but their salaries continued to be higher than non-college graduates.
+Morphing academic programs to future employment potential could help reverse the placement challenges.
+An example is academic programs at Syracuse and elsewhere designed to cultivate social "influencer" capacity.
 Although not clearly understood, the motivation to complete a degree is a combination of preparing for future work and the rest is about quality of life.
-The appeal for international students may be a bit more complex, primarily due to erratic changes in visa policies unfolding every day.
+The appeal for international students may be a bit more complex, primarily due to erratic changes in visa policies unfolding every day of the Trump administration.

 Even when the waters are rough, higher education faculty and staff know that they have to maintain focus on what's important - retention and graduation.
 I've been a fan of instruments such as the HERI First-Year Survey and the National Survey of Student Engagement.
 Having used both extensively to determine students' patterns of engagement, satisfaction, and achievement of goals, they provide longitudinal and comparative data that is extremely useful in determining how to improve students' experience.
 The Generation Lab findings show that most students at U.S. campuses believe they are valued and supported, which is key to satisfaction and retention.
 Unfortunately, the Student Voice Survey found that about a third of students are disengaged outside of class.
 This research helped by determining the motivations for student involvement and what approaches are attractive to them.
 Students of diverse cultural and first-generation backgrounds often feel less valued and included, which should be addressed from a strength and resilience lens rather than as a deficit.